ACCESS-NRI/access-hive.org.au/docs/models/running-a-model/running-access-esm.md

             &nbsp;&nbsp;&nbsp;&nbsp;input:
             &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- /g/data/access/payu/access-esm/input/pre-industrial/coupler
         </code></pre>
-        <i>access</i> (i.e. ACCESS-ESM) is a coupled model, which means it has multiple submodels (i.e. model components).
+        ACCESS-ESM is a coupled model, which means it has multiple submodels (i.e. model components).
         <br>
         In this section, some of the parameters of the configurations of all ACCESS-ESM's submodels are specified.
-The full configuration of a specific submodel can be found in the subdirectory of the <i>laboratory</i> having the <g>name</g> of the submodel (e.g. the configuration for the atmosphere submodel, i.e. the UM, will be in the directory )
+The full configuration of a specific submodel can be found in the subdirectory of the <i>laboratory</i> having the <g>name</g> of the submodel (e.g. in our case the configuration for the atmosphere submodel, i.e. the UM, will be in the directory <code>~/access-esm/esm-pre-industrial/atmosphere</code>).
     </li>
     <li>
         <b>collate</b>